cakephp/docs/tl/phinx/commands.rst

         $ phinx migrate -e development -t 20110103081132

-Use ``--dry-run`` to print the queries to standard output without executing them
+Use ``--dry-run`` to print the queries to standard output without executing them:

 .. code-block:: bash